Come grow with us in the US in Thailand in China in Korea in the Philippines in Taiwan in Hong Kong

 Updated on: April 11th, 2022

-On April 7th the Ministry of Health announced a new e-Catalogue open enrollment policy whereby applications can be submitted for any medical device type on any business day.
+On April 7th the Ministry of Health announced a new eCatalogue open enrollment policy whereby manufacturers can submit new applications year round.
 Applications are now accepted upon submission with on-line publication the same or next day.
-There will be no advanced verification of application documents.
-However, application documents are subject to review post publication, and subject to de-listings if anything is found to be incorrect.
+There’s no advanced verification of application documents but application documents are subject to review post publication, and subject to de-listings if anything is found to be incorrect.

-On February 11th, the Indonesia government implemented significant structural and procedural changes to the medical device sector of the procurement system known as e-Catalogue (KN.01.04/3/630/2022).
+On February 11th, the Indonesia government implemented significant structural and procedural changes to the medical device sector of the procurement system known as e-Catalogue (Announcement KN.01.04/3/630/2022).
 The changes go a long way to increasing ease of access and should be welcomed by hospitals, healthcare works and medical device manufacturers.

 Summary of Changes: